devour-js/devour-client/README.md

 // => data.comment will be populated with any comments included by your API
 ```

+By default, Devour will include relationship metadata (id, type, and other metadata) in each response.
+It may be handy to exclude this metadata from the response when the relationship is not resolved by the backend (not listed in the "includes" Json:api response).
+For this, make sure the `attachRelationshipDataOnUnresolvedIncludes` client flag is set to `false`, (default value is `true`).

 ### Flexibility

 Devour uses a fully middleware based approach.
 This allows you to easily manipulate any part of the request and response cycle by injecting your own middleware.
 In fact, it's entirely possible to fully remove our default middleware and write your own.
 Moving forward we hope to see adapters for different server implementations.
 If you'd like to take a closer look at the middleware layer, please checkout: